 2. All football and cheerleading teams must be represented at the general monthly meeting by the Head Coach or his/her designee.

-A one game suspension will be applied against the head coach for violation of Article 9.4
+A one game suspension will be applied against the head coach for any violation of Article 9

 1. A coach may be suspended and/or expelled by the Board of Directors for any of the following: